genomicsclass/leanpub/manuscript/standard_errors.md

 ## [1] -0.9992293
 ```

-When we compute linear combinations of our estimates, we will need to know this information to correctly calculate the standard error of these linear combination.
+When we compute linear combinations of our estimates, we will need to know this information to correctly calculate the standard error of these linear combinations.

-In the next section we will describe the variance-covariance matrix.
+In the next section, we will describe the variance-covariance matrix.
 The covariance of two random variables is defined as follows:

 ```r